codeurjc-students/2025-GoEventsNow/README.md

 ### 📈 **Functional Objectives**

-> The goal of the application is to deliver a complete and creative web for managing and discovering events, making posible to users to register, explore, participate in and review a wide variety of events.
+> The goal of the application is to deliver a complete and creative web for managing and discovering events, making it possible for users to register, explore, participate in and review a wide variety of events.
 Users will be able to manage their tickets, add events to their favorites list, follow participants and interact with additional features that make their experience in the web unique and enjoyable.

 | Number | Functionality | Description |
 | :-: | :--- | :--- |